 (a) Each mortgage broker licensee shall maintain and transact business from a principal place of business in this State.
 A principal place of business in this State shall consist of at least one enclosed room or building of stationary construction in which negotiations of mortgage loan transactions of others may be conducted and carried on in privacy and in which all of the books, records, and files pertaining to mortgage loan transactions relating to borrowers in this State are maintained.
 However, the Commissioner may, by rule, impose terms and conditions under which the records and files may be maintained outside of this State.
 A principal place of business shall not be located at an individual's home or residence.

 (b) A mortgage banker or mortgage broker or mortgage servicer licensee shall report any change of address of the principal place of business or any branch office within 15 days after the change.

-mortgage banker licensed under this Article shall display in plain public view
+or mortgage banker licensed under this Article shall display in plain public

-the certificate of licensure issued by the Commissioner in its principal office
+view the certificate of licensure issued by the Commissioner in its

-and in each branch office.
-Each loan officer licensed under this Article shall
+principal office and in each branch office.
+Each loan officer licensed under

 SECTION 7.
 G.S.
 53-243.10 reads as rewritten:

 broker, including any mortgage broker licensee and any person